top of page

 Gilad Sommer

-Diana and Rob Sealtiel Diana and Rob Sealtiel Diana is originally from Long Island but immigrated to Israel at the age of 23.
+Diana and Rob Sealtiel Diana and Rob Sealtiel's Everyday Philosopher Interview Diana is originally from Long Island but immigrated to Israel at the age of 23.
 She is a retired Genealogist and English teacher.
 Rob is originally Dutch, a holocaust survivor and a retired businessman, who also lived on and off in Israel, until he finally relocated about 25 years ago.
 I met Diana and Rob at the Uptown diner Tweet to share a brunch and talk about life.
 What is happiness for you?
-Diana: For me, happiness is love,
+D

 Gilad Sommer